bretif/rancher-cli/README.md

 # rancher-cli
-rancher-cli rancher-compose and docker client
+Container based on alpine that contains

+* rancher-cli
+* rancher-compose
+* docker